 - allowed for in the design & slab drawings as you are altering dimensions by 22mm per side.

-Councils are usually fine with you doing whatever you want with your shed as long as it is catered for in its engineering/design and that your are not living it it…No hard wired Kitchen.
-However…Toilets and showers in sheds are fine. (properly installed by suitably qualified builder).
+Councils are usually fine with you doing whatever you want with your shed as long as it is catered for in its engineering/design and that you are not living in it…No hard wired Kitchen.
+However…Toilets and showers in sheds are fine (properly installed by suitably qualified builder).

 Internally lining a shed should be dicussed with your shed supplier as well, more so if you are intending on lining the roof as the additional load should be noted for the design.
 Some companies will look to upgrade the rafters and purlins.
 Others are fine as they are.
 Remember that often people will go ahead in the future and install solar panels on a shed as well, so if you combine gyprock or similar, solar panels and a major hail storm and drenching rain you may find the roof on the floor.